cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

         399,181 TOTAL

     TOTAL: 399,181 lines of code (plus of 4.4 % from 382,244 with v1.4.21)
-    - Here only code written within the CrypTool project or explicitely dedicated to the CrypTool project is counted.
+    - Here only code written within the CrypTool project or explicitly dedicated to the CrypTool project is counted.
 Any sources used within the CrypTool project coming from other open source projects like OpenSSL, NTL, Scintilla, ... are not listed here.